Slipped Capital Femoral Epiphysis (SCFE)

 Symptoms and Signs of SCFE

 The first symptom of SCFE may be hip stiffness that abates with rest; it is followed by a limp, then hip pain that radiates down the anteromedial thigh to the knee.
-Up to 15% of patients present with knee or thigh pain, and the true problem (hip) may be missed until slippage worsens.
-Early hip examination may detect neither pain nor limitation of movement.
+In a prospective cohort study in the United States between 2009 and 2015, 26% of patients presented with knee pain, and 35% presented with thigh pain (1).
+The true problem (hip) may be missed until slippage worsens.

 Pearls & Pitfalls

-• Up to 15% of patients with slipped capital femoral epiphysis present with knee or thigh pain, and the true problem (hip) may be missed until slippage worsens.
+• Approximately 26% of patients with slipped capital femoral epiphysis present with knee pain, and 35% present with thigh pain.
+The true problem (hip) may be missed until slippage worsens.

 In more advanced stages, findings may include pain during movement of the affected hip, with limited flexion, abduction, and medial rotation; knee pain without specific knee abnormalities; and a limp or Trendelenburg gait.
 The affected leg is externally rotated.
 If blood supply to the area is compromised, avascular necrosis and collapse of the epiphysis may occur.